 Possible checks of KYC:

-- Identity check uses the photo of a real document, recognizes data on it, and checks if it is authentic and that it belongs to the user.
+- Identity check uses the photo of a real document to avoid fintech fraud, recognizes data on it, and checks if it is authentic and that it belongs to the user.
 This step requires using artificial intelligence (AI), machine learning (ML), computer vision, Optical Character Recognition (OCR), and Natural Language Processing (NLP).

-- Liveness check is another way to prove the identity.
+- A Liveness check is another way to prove the identity and ensure fraud strategy.
 There can be a few ways to authenticate this step: photo, video, and/or live-streaming.
 A photo liveness check requires the user to submit a selfie.
-There can be additional requirements such as holding a piece of paper in their hand with the current date written on it.
-A video liveness check asks the user to conduct a live video.
+There can be additional requirements, such as holding a piece of paper in their hand with the current date written on it.
+A video liveness check asks the user to conduct a live video for anti-fraud detection.
 During this process, the end-user needs to do some random actions - say the custom expression, move his/her head from side to side, move their eyes, and so on.
-The basic requirements are being in a quiet place, good lighting, and being the only one person in the video.
+The basic requirements are being in a quiet place, having good lighting, and being the only person in the video.
 A live-streaming check is the most expensive of the user authentication for a business and is sometimes the most inconvenient for the user but the best fraud prevention solution.
 During some steps of the registration, the software application asks the user to give access to the camera.
 The bank employee makes a video call to the user via the banking application.
 Bank officers ask basic questions to prove that the person really is the individual that they are claiming to be.
 Usually, people don’t expect such a video call, and they are not prepared.

 Address proof helps prove that the user belongs to the place that he/she had mentioned and often used by fraud detection fintech.
 Primarily, the user needs to send some actual bills (telephone/utility bill).
 Usually, this kind of check is used as an additional verification step.
 By the way, some financial institutions have a particular requirement for Commercial addresses.
 They don’t allow users to use such addresses.